-- Special admission requirements: - 1.
-At least 21 years of age upon completion of the program. - 2.
-Pass a Department of Transportation (D.O.T.) physical for Commercial Truck

-- Drivers and have the physical capability of reaching clutch and brake pedals while in driver's position. - 3.
+- 1. At least 21 years of age upon completion of the program. - 2.
+Pass a Department of Transportation (D.O.T.) physical for Commercial Truck Drivers and have the physical capability of reaching clutch and brake pedals while in driver's position. - 3.
 Receive a negative test result on the D.O.T. drug test by a certified laboratory and have the results submitted directly to the college. - 4.
 Official copy of driving record on file. - 5.
 Have a current valid driver's license. - 6.
 If accepted, all applicants must participate in a criminal history background check.

 First Semester Semester Hours

-DTV 1114 Commercial Truck CDriving I4
+DTV 1114 Commercial Truck Dr riving I4

-DTV 1124 Commercial Truck c Driving II4
+DTV 1124 Commercial Truck Dr riving II4

-DTV 1137 Commercial True ck Driving Intern7
+DTV 1137 Commercial Truck I Driving Intern 7

 8/15

-Completion Award: Career Certificate (8 weeks)

-Career Certificate (16 weeks)

-Additional required courses
+Completion Award: Career Certificate (8 weeks) Career Certificate (16 weeks) Additional required courses